Asthma Red & Yellow Flags

-Asthma affects different people in different ways – from the type of asthma they have, to their level of severity, their triggers, and their level of asthma control.
+Asthma affects different people in different ways—from the type of asthma they have, to the level of severity, triggers, and level of asthma control.
 Most people with asthma should be able to control their disease primarily by relying on their controller medication, and infrequent use of their reliever medication.

 Despite this fact, many people with asthma continue to experience asthma symptoms and frequent flare-ups.
 Their asthma is not well controlled.

 There are many possible reasons for uncontrolled asthma, including:

 - Medication is not taken as prescribed

 - Improper use of inhalers

 - Having another medical condition that makes asthma symptoms worse.